rladies/rladiesguide/content/organization/events/online/index.en.md

 ## Running a meeting

-To let
+To let you run your meetups as independently as possible, we have set it up the following way:

-you run your meetups as independently as possible, we have set it up the following way:
+:slot_machine: Anyone entering any meeting will need a passcode.
+It is in the \#online\_meetups channel on the R-Ladies Organizer Slack (with the Calendly link).

 :information_desk_person: You will be able to be the Host of the meeting with the associated privileges/controls.
 As the Host you can